Companies like IBM and Salesforce said cuts were a result of AI.

 AP Photo/Markus Schreiber

-In an episode of "The Logan Bartlett Show" released in August, Salesforce CEO Marc Benioff said the company was using AI agents in the customer support division to replace humans and help the company work through more sales leads.
+In an episode of "The Logan Bartlett Show" released last August, Salesforce CEO Marc Benioff said the company was using AI agents in its customer support division to replace humans and help the company work through more sales leads.

 "I was able to rebalance my head count on my support," he said in the interview.
 "I've reduced it from 9,000 heads to about 5,000 because I need less heads."